 By: David A. Firmin, Esq.

-For questions concerning Denver Green Roof Initiative, please contact a Altitude Community Law attorney at 303.432.9999.
+If you have questions or would like additional information concerning HOA meetings, please contact a Altitude Community Law attorney at 303.432.9999.